su1s/e2m3u2bouquet/README.md

 0 6,18 * * * cd /home/root && ./e2m3u2bouquet.py -n FAB -u USERNAME -p PASSWORD
 ```
 * Ensure that cron Autostart is active

+## Change notes
+#### v0.1
+* Initial version (Dave Sully)
+#### v0.2
+* Updated to use providers epg, doesn't need reboot to take effect - so could be scheduled from cron job (Doug MacKay)
+#### v0.3
+* Complete restructure of the code base to some thing more usable going forward, incorporated Dougs changes to EPG data source  (Dave Sully)
+* tvg-id now included in the channels
+* better parsing of m3u data (Doug MacKay)
+* downloads m3u file from url
+* sets custom source to providers xml tv feed (as per Dougs v0.2)
+* fixed IPTV streams not playing / having incorrect stream type
+* option to make all streams IPTV type
+* option to split VOD bouquets by initial category
+* all parameters arg based so in theory works for other providers and can be croned
+* auto reloads bouquets (Doug MacKay)
+* debug \ testrun modes
+#### v0.4
+* Restructure (again) of code base to bring in some of dougs better structures
+* m3u file parsing updated
+* channel ordering based on m3u file, bouquet ordering alphabetically or custom.
+* create single channels and sources list for EPG-Importer.
+Only one source now needs to be enabled in the EPG-Importer plugin
+* Add Picon download option (thanks to Jose Sanchez for initial code and idea)
+* Better args layout and processing
+* Mutli VOD by default
+* Named provider support (= simplified command line)
+* Delimiter options for user defined parsing of the m3u file
+* Ability to chose own bouquet sort order

+Visit https://www.suls.co.uk/enigma2-iptv-bouquets-with-epg/ for further information